gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    the peer identifies using the same identity as in the previous DTLS connection.

-   When the DTLS handshake has been completed, a new SCTP-AUTH key will be exported per {{handling-endpoint-secret}} and the new DTLS connection MUST be used for the DTLS protection operation of any future protected ULP user message.
-The endpoint is RECOMMENDED to use the security context of the new DTLS connection for any DTLS protection operation occurring after the completed handshake.
-The new SCTP-AUTH key SHALL be used for any SCTP user message being sent after the DTLS handshake has completed.
-There is a possibility to use the new SCTP-AUTH key for any SCTP packets part of an SCTP user message that was initiated but not yet fully transmitted prior to the completion of the new DTLS handshake, however the API defined in {{RFC6458}} is not supporting switching the SCTP-AUTH key on the sender side.
+   When the DTLS handshake has been completed, the new DTLS connection MUST be used for the DTLS protection of any new ULP user messages, and SHOULD be switched to for protection of not yet protected user message fragments.
+Also after the completion of the DTLS handshake a new SCTP-AUTH key will be exported per
+   {{handling-endpoint-secret}}.
+To enable the reciever to correctly identify when the old DTLS conncetion is no longer in use the SCTP-AUTH key used to protect a SCTP packet MUST NOT be from a newer DTLS conncetion than what has been used to protect any included user message.

+   The SCTP API defined in {{RFC6458}} has limitation in changing the SCTP-AUTH key until the whole SCTP user message has been delivered.
+However, the DTLS/SCTP implementation can switch the DTLS connection used to protect the user message fragments to a newever, even if the older DTLS connections exported key is used for the SCTP-AUTH.
+And for SCTP implementations where the SCTP-AUTH key can be switched in the middle of a user message the SCTP-AUTH key can be changed as soon the user message fragments have been protected by the newer DTLS connection.
 Any SCTP-AUTH receiver implementation is expected to be able to select key on SCTP packet basis.

    The DTLS/SCTP endpoint will indicate to its peer when the previous DTLS connection and its context are no longer needed for receiving any more data from this endpoint.
-This is done by having DTLS to send a DTLS close_notify alert.
-The endpoint MUST NOT send the close_notify until the following two conditions are fulfilled:
+This is done by sending a DTLS/SCTP Control Message {{Control-Message}} of type "Ready_To_Close" {{Ready_To_Close}} to its peer.
+The endpoint MUST NOT send the Ready_To_Close until the following two conditions are
+   fulfilled:

    1. All SCTP packets containing part of any DTLS record or message protected using the security context of this DTLS connection